XinyuanWangCS/xinyuanwangcs.github.io/_pages/about.md

 Research Interests
 ------
-- **Large Language Models (LLMs) with World Models**: Augmenting LLMs with interfaces to world models and mechanisms to understand and process world information, thereby enabling them to address real-world challenges more effectively. ([LLM Reasoners](https://www.llm-reasoners.net/))
+- **Large Language Models (LLMs) with World Models**: Augmenting LLMs with a world model formulation to enable principled decision-making, planning, and simulation.
+Enhancing the LLM's abilities in reasoning, planning, and interacting with the world. ([LLM Reasoners](https://www.llm-reasoners.net/))
-- **Foundation Model Inference Enhancement**: Foundation models demonstrate remarkable capabilities across a range of tasks.
-However, due to limitations in how we interact with them, their inference abilities are not fully exploited.
-One promising direction is to explore expert-level prompt optimization, bridging the gap between the model's inherent distribution and the specific distribution of tasks ([PromptAgent](https://arxiv.org/abs/2310.16427))
+- **Foundation Model Prompting**: Employing interpretable prompting to bridge the domain gap between user objectives and the outputs of foundation models.
+Effectively boosting the performance of foundation models on complex tasks through efficient and effective prompting. ([PromptAgent](https://arxiv.org/abs/2310.16427))
-- **Conceptual Enhancement of Generative Models**: While large generative models can produce data with high fidelity and diversity, but they can only learn conceptual alignment implicitly.
-This can result in conceptual errors and incorrect heuristics.
-By focusing on conceptual enhancement, we can improve the reliability and interpretability of these models.
+- **Semantic Enhancement and Control of Generative Models**: Generative models, such as text-to-image models, sometimes exhibit semantic inconsistencies and challenges in control.
+My aim is to integrate semantic information into the models during training or inference to enhance their semantic fidelity, reliability, and controllability.

 Research Overview
 ------